pic

 130.798 ns (3 allocations: 2.62 KiB)

-While the previous example exclusively consists of vector operations, the same principle applies when mixing broadcasting and non-broadcasting operations.
+While the previous example exclusively consists of vector operations, the same principle applies when we broadcast some operations and not others.
 In such cases, loop fusion is partially achieved, with only a subset of operations being internally computed through a single for-loop.

 x = rand(100)